 The health care and social assistance sector is one of the largest and fastest growing industries in Australia and the world.
 With ageing populations and public health issues like obesity, heart disease and chronic illness on the rise, governments around the world are placing increasing emphasis on the health sector.
 Employability in this resilient sector is continually increasing.
-In Australia, the health care and social assistance sector is the largest employing industry and the fastest growing, with employment in the sector projected to grow by 15.8% by 2026.
+In Australia, the health care and social assistance sector is the largest employing industry and the fastest growing, with employment in the sector projected to grow by over half a million jobs (25%) by 2033.